nluttenberger/notebooks/notebooks/CC doc.md

 #####  &nbsp;

-### `Krack(graph=None, subcoll=None or reflist=None)`
+#### `Krack(graph=None, subcoll=None or reflist=None)`
 - *description:*
-Computex Krackhardt's index (global, ingredient-wise) with KI = (EL-IL)/(EL+IL) with EL = external links and IL = internal links.
+Computes Krackhardt's Index (KI) subcollection- or ingredient-wise with KI = (EL-IL)/(EL+IL) with EL = external links and IL = internal links.
-As defined here, the Krackhardt index measures the connection between a collection's "pure node set" and the intersection node set.
+The subcollection-wise application of `Krack()` is applicable only if the collection has two subcollections.
-internal links: relations in the "pure edges set", i.e. relations that connect ingredient nodes in the collection's "pure node set"
+As defined here, `Krack()` measures the interconnection between a collection's "pure node set" and the intersection node set.
-external links: relations in the "mixed edges set"
+  - internal links: relations in the "pure edges set", i.e. relations that connect ingredient nodes in the collection's "pure node set"
-`Krack()` is applicable only if collection has two subcollections
+  - external links: relations in the "mixed edges set"
 - *params:*
 `graph` (Networkx graph), `subcoll:string` (single letter denoting a subcollection) or `reflist:list` (list of references to ingredients catalogue)
 - *returns:*
-dict({ })
+`dict` with keys
 - *side-effects:*
 none
 - *print:*